 Each SCEC/UseIT intern receives a stipend of $5000 for 8 weeks of research.
 This stipend is expected to cover food, housing, parking, and incidentals.

 Housing is available on the USC campus for any interested USEIT student.
-The cost of the housing will be deducted from the stipend.
+A portion of the housing cost will be deducted from the stipend.